United Methodist Women

 United Methodist Women is turning faith, hope and love into action on behalf of women, children and youth around the world.
 Membership in UMW is open to every woman.
 This organization provides an opportunity for women of all ages to come together for friendship, fellowship and mission work.
 UMW is a community of women whose goal is to learn more about social issues facing women and children in our community and globally.

 There are several UMW Circles in which to participate and those meet either the second Wednesday or Thursday of each month during the day.
 The newest Circle, Faith, meets the second Thursday of the month in the lounge at 7:00 PM.
-Faith Circle’s next meeting is January 12.
+Faith Circle’s.
 We welcome new members to join us to learn more about UMW and how you can make a difference.